lirantal/npq/README.md

 ### Offload to package managers

-`npq` by default will offload all commands and their arguments to the `npm` package manager after it finished its due-dilegence for the respective packages.
+`npq` by default will offload all commands and their arguments to the `npm` package manager after it finished its due-diligence for the respective packages.

 If you're using `yarn`, or generally want to explicitly tell npq which package manager should handle the command use one of the following methods: